makyo/writing/work/party/a3-breeding-pair.md

+---
+counts:
+    characters_real: 10472
+    characters_total: 12932
+    file: ./work/party/a3-breeding-pair.md
+    paragraphs: 61
+    type: jekyll
+    words: 2436
+layout: page
-# Breeding Pair
+title: Breeding Pair
+---

 Matthew Lederer had been prowling around the outer edges of the BDSM party circuit for a few months now.
 Although he still called himself a transplant, he'd been in the area for almost three years, and the excuse had started to wear thin.
 He was more than past due to get back to the explorations he'd left behind with the move.

+The move had been planned --- long planned, even --- but all the same, it came as a shock to his system to be withdrawn from a community in which he was just starting to feel at home.
+An introduction to bondage, an introduction to power dynamics, an introduction into another couple's relationship all had come a scant year before the move.
+And then the job offer.

+The scene wasn't coming with him, the couple wasn't moving.
+With the triad broken and his boxes packed, all he had to do was to say goodbye to the life he'd built and the things he'd started to explore, and hope that he'd find more of the same soon.

 There had been some false starts, as there were with any venture.
 The first party he'd found had turned out to be a such a bust that he'd almost given up and gone back to a regular dating scene after that.
+Settling, as he thought of it.
 "BDSM party", to some, apparently meant getting *really high* and having *a lot of sex* while seemingly trying to be *as unsafe as possible*.

 Not his bag.

-After that, he'd started asking around before simply hunting for them on some of the skeevier sites on the web.
-Having face-to-face conversations seemed to really help eliminate the grosser of the parties.
+After that, he'd started asking around rather than simply hunting for them on some of the skeevier sites on the web.
+Having face-to-face conversations seemed to reduce the number of gross parties, even if it meant reducing the overeall number as well..

 There were some good times and some awkward times after that, but no downright bad times.
-He'd played a bit here and there, exploring how to safely engage his dommy side, and, on two occasions, gotten himself delightfully tied up.
+He'd played a bit here and there, exploring how to engage his dommy side.
+On two occasions he'd even gotten himself delightfully tied up, shibari-style.

 And always, as he asked around at the parties, people talked in an almost worshipful tone of Joan and Elise's parties, and how well they seemed to run.

-His in had been through Joan herself, let off the leash to go have some fun of her own while Elise had a night of recharging and wine at home.
+His 'in' had been through Joan herself, let off the leash to go have some fun of her own while Elise had a night of recharging and wine at home.

-Joan and Matthew had gotten to talking after the party, two mustelids lounging on a couch.
-It had been too warm (and too messy) to cuddle, but they'd gotten by with making the gestures without actually making contact.
-No building up heat while still remaining close.
+Joan and Matthew had gotten to talking after the party --- a long party that was half demonstration, half play --- the two mustelids lounging on a couch.
+It had been too warm (and the couch too messy) to cuddle, but they'd made do with making the gestures, not needing to actually make contact.
+No building up heat while still remaining close felt like a good move.

 She'd asked him if he'd be interesting in coming to a similar party at her place before he'd even put two and two together, and he'd said yes.